CS3398-Enceladus-Geysers/CS3398-Enceladus-Geysers/README.md

 Laura R. - I'm planning to implement when a player death and start working on the overworld map.
 Maria J. - I'm planning to continue working on Title scene and Start Menu Peter Wesley H. - I'm planning to work on the overworld.

+5 Project Status after Sprint 2

+At the end of sprint 2, we completed level one by buidling the platforms and creating the obstacle class.
+We also added assets to the platforms and obstacles to match the aesthetic of the world.
+We also added a static space background.
+We also finished title screen and almost finished the main menu.